-The structure consists of four levels: the Trust Board, the Local Governing Bodies, the Trust Strategic Leadership Team and the academies' Senior Leadership Teams.
+The structure consists of five levels: the Trust Board, the Local Governing Bodies, the Trust Strategic Leadership Team, the Headteacher Board and the academies' Senior Leadership Teams.
 The aim of the structure is to devolve responsibility and encourage involvement in decision making at all levels.